 Greeley Probate and Trust Settlement Attorney

-At Brady, McFarland & Lord, LLC, we want to do everything we can to ensure that your estate is managed the way you want it to be.
+At Colorado Estate Planning Law Center, we want to do everything we can to ensure that your estate is managed the way you want it to be.
 This means helping you avoid probate, as it can be expensive, time-consuming, and very stressful.
 Let us help you.
 Call our probate and trust settlement attorneys in Greeley at (303) 420-2863 or contact us online for a free initial interview.

 What Is Probate?

 In order for you to understand how to avoid probate, it’s essential first to make sure you know what probate is.
 Probate is the legal procedure your estate goes through once you pass away.
 During this proceeding, the court will distribute your estate to the rightful heirs.

 Probate can be time-consuming and very expensive.
 For smaller, less complicated estates that have to go through probate, the minimum processing time in Colorado is usually around six months.
 For more complex estates, it can take years, especially if any disputes arise.

 How to Avoid Probate

 We’ve discussed ways to avoid probate on other pages of our website, but we have more to share.
 While our experienced Greeley probate and trust settlement lawyers can always help you plan appropriately, we also think it’s important that you have as much information as possible.

 If you jointly own a property with someone else, for example with your spouse, and both have a right of survivorship, the living owner automatically owns the property in full when the other one passes away.
 Probate will not be required in this case.
 If you know that you want to pass on a property to someone when you pass away, it’s a good idea to have joint ownership of the property.
 You don’t have to be married to own the property jointly with the right of survivorship.
 If you already own a property and want to change it to joint ownership, an experienced probate lawyer can help you handle that as well.